-I would like to acknowledge the following persons within the District of Columbia Department of Health who provided tremendous support to this initiative: Torrance O. Hubbard (Senior Deputy Director, Health Emergency Preparedness and Response Administration); Brenda Kelly (Deputy Director for Operations); John Davies-Cole (State Epidemiologist); Phillip L. Husband and Olga Clegg (Office of the General Counsel); Debra R. Howe (Zika Virus Project Manager); Joy McFarlane Mills (Senior Biologist, Animal Services Program); Jennifer Malow (Intern/Proofreader); Suja Madhavan (IT Project Manager); and Brian W. Amy (Chief Medical Officer), who had the vision to initiate this Manual.
+I would like to acknowledge the following persons DC Health who provided tremendous support to this initiative: Torrance O. Hubbard (Senior Deputy Director, Health Emergency Preparedness and Response Administration); Brenda Kelly (Deputy Director for Operations); John Davies-Cole (State Epidemiologist); Phillip L. Husband and Olga Clegg (Office of the General Counsel); Debra R. Howe (Zika Virus Project Manager); Jennifer Malow (Intern/Proofreader); Joy McFarlane-Mills (Senior Biologist, Animal Services Program); Suja Madhavan (IT Project Manager); and Brian W. Amy (Chief Medical Officer), who had the vision to initiate this Manual.

 Senior Assistant General Counsel

 DOH Health Emergency Preparedness and Response Administration